-The CEFR provides essential information about the skills needed to successfully complete the telc English B1·B2 Business examination.
-The scales in the following chart are incorporated into the examination, although the amount and intensity of their use varies.
-Since the examination covers two competence levels, the descriptors for both levels B1 and B2 have been listed below (including the plus levels B1+ and B2+).
+The CEFR provides essential information about the skills needed to successfully complete the examination telc English B1·B2.
+The scales in the following chart and the descriptors they include are incorporated into the examination, although the amount and intensity of their use varies.
+Since the examination covers two levels of competence, the descriptors for both levels B1 and B2 (including the plus levels B1+ and B2+) have been listed below.
 CEFR descriptors which are not relevant for this examination have been omitted.